 Now press the “Windows+R” shortcut key to open the Run box and type gpedit.msc, then hit Enter button.
 It should open the Windows 10 local Group Policy editor.
 Hopefully, You’ll be able to access Local Group Policy Editor on Windows 10 Home Edition.

 Enable Local Group Policy Editor using Gpedit installer

 If the PowerShell script fails to install the Local Group Policy Editor on Windows 10, you can use the MSI installer to install the Group Policy editor on your Windows 10 Home.

 Download Gpedit.msc installer ⇒ Here

-You will get the Zip file, extract the downloaded Zip file using WinRaR or WinZip, then run the MSI installer as administrator.
+You will get a Zip file, extract the downloaded Zip file using WinRAR or WinZip, then run the MSI installer as administrator.